 - Screen: 13 Inch (2880 x 1920) Touchscreen display

 - CPU: Intel Evo Platform Core i7 processor

 - RAM: 16GB

 - Storage: 1TB SSD

 - Weight: 3.94 pounds

 - Battery life: Upto 16 hours

-The Surface Pro 8 is lightweight, thin, and super long-lasting up to 16 hours of battery life so you can use it during the day without worrying about battery life.
+The Surface Pro 8 is lightweight, thin, and super long-lasting up to 16 hours of battery life, so you can use it during the day without worrying about battery life.
 It has backlit keys for the type of music you are working on, with great key travel for faster typing and a tactile feel.
-It also includes the Surface Pen 2 which is rechargeable, and perfect for touch native DAWs like Bitwig.
-It’s compatible with most music creation apps, including software Like FL studio, Waves Mercury, Abelton, and many more.
+It also includes the Surface Pen 2, which is rechargeable and perfect for touching native DAWs like Bitwig.
+It’s compatible with most music creation apps, including software Like FL Studio, Waves Mercury, Abelton, and many more.

-7. Dell XPS 13 – Overall best laptop for music lovers
+Dell XPS 13 – Best Laptop for Professional Musicians

 - Screen: 13.4-inch FHD (Full HD 1920 x 1200) InfinityEdge Touch Anti-Reflective 500-Nit Display